cmdr-1/memento_mori/readme.md

 > "*Memento* is 'to remember, to bear in mind', usually serving as a warning: "remember!" *Mori* is the present infinitive of the deponent verb morior 'to die'.
 In other words, "remember death" or "remember that you die"

 Simply put, [*Memento Mori*](https://en.wikipedia.org/wiki/Memento_mori) is a new tab extension that aims to remind the user of the brevity of life.
 In Version 1.0, the setup consists of entering in your birthday.
 After being validated, the birthdate is stored in a variable in Firefox’s `localStorage`.
 After that, any time a new tab is opened, a countdown is shown.
+This countdown shows you how much time you have left before you die.

 This countdown is created by using JavasScript to determine the current date and find the difference between the entered date of birth.
 Then, this value is subtracted from 72 years.
 Why 72?
 72 years is the average [life expectancy](https://www.who.int/gho/mortality_burden_disease/life_tables/situation_trends_text/en/) of a human according to the World Health Organization.